 It is perhaps counter intuitive to be reforming local government when also trying to ramp up housing delivery to 300,000 per year and meet centralised targets.
 However, the government is adamant these reforms are designed to facilitate faster housebuilding in order for these targets to be achieved, not to hinder them.

-Surrey and Sussex are priority areas for the reforms, although they are on different paths: unitary elections will take place in Sussex 2026, with unitary elections the year after.
-Surrey will have unitary elections in 2026 with mayoral elections likely a year after.
-The new councils are expected to operate in shadow for a year before being vested in 2027 and 2028 respectively.
+Surrey and Sussex are on different LGR and devolution paths: Surrey already knows the configuration of its new unitaries (two), whereas Sussex will find out in July.
+Surrey will have unitary elections in May with mayoral elections likely a year after.
+The new councils are expected to operate in shadow for a year before being vested, replacing the existing councils.
+See our LGR summary here.

 Breakfast will be served from 8am with the event starting at 9am.
 Speakers include:

-The event will be chaired by Nick Wood-Dow deputy chairman of Chelgate and Deputy Lord Lieutenant of Surrey, and introduced by Michael Hardware, Cabinet Member for Local Government Reorganisation and Devolution at an Essex council.
+The event will be chaired by Nick Wood-Dow deputy chairman of Chelgate and Deputy Lord Lieutenant of Surrey.

 To register to attend please click here.